-1. The project description is attached in Appendix A. The doctoral candidate is funded for a three-year period starting from [xx.xx.xxxx] which coincides with the date of enrollment at the Graduate School.
+1. The project description is attached in Appendix A. The doctoral candidate is funded for a three-year period starting from [xx.xx.xxxx] which coincides with the date of enrollment at the graduate school.
 Project costs (travels, lab equipment, working space, etc.) will be covered by the institutes of the supervisors or if applicable according to the project funding policy.

 Curriculum

 2. The doctoral candidate engages in training during the entire PhD period.
 In consultation with the supervisors and the advisor, i.e. the supervision group, an individual curriculum is developed depending on the student’s academic background and research project.
-The proposed curriculum must be listed in its entirety in Appendix B following the Prüfungsordnung (Examination Regulations) of the Graduate School.
+The proposed curriculum must be listed in its entirety in Appendix B following the Prüfungsordnung (Examination Regulations) of the graduate school.
 Detailed information on how to certify the curriculum can be found in Guidelines on Study Records.

 Doctoral Programme

-3. The doctoral candidate commits him/herself to participate in and support events organized within the framework of the Graduate School.
+3. The doctoral candidate commits him/herself to participate in and support events organized within the framework of the graduate school.

 4. A meeting scheme between the doctoral candidate and the supervision group is designed to enhance student performance, to identify training needs and to facilitate quality management.
 The meeting is scheduled on a six-month period basis from the date of enrollment.
 It will take place upon invitation by the student.
 To assist the discussion process and to keep a full record of the student’s history, a Progress Report form is provided.

-5. Only if the Supervision Agreement is formally approved and when the requirements of the Supervision Agreement are fulfilled within the regular studying time, the doctoral candidate will be eligible to receive a Graduate School certificate.
+5. Only if the Supervision Agreement is formally approved and when the requirements of the Supervision Agreement are fulfilled within the regular studying time, the doctoral candidate will be eligible to receive a graduate school certificate.

 6. The doctoral candidate and the supervision group agree to comply with the rules of good scientific practice as stated in the Grundsätze zur Sicherung guter wissenschaftlicher Praxis an der Lübeck university (Principles of Safeguarding Good Scientific Practice at the University of Lübeck) from December 14, 1998.

-7. In the event of a conflict, the Ombudsperson for the Graduate School can be contacted.
+7. In the event of a conflict, the Ombudsperson for the graduate school can be contacted.
 Should the supervision relationship be dissolved, the Executive Committee of the Graduate School will work to establish an alternative supervision agreement which is appropriate to the subject matter of the dissertation.
 In the event that the dissertation is abandoned, written explanations must be provided to the Executive Committee of the Graduate School by the doctoral candidate and the supervision group.

 Amendments